centrifuge/zk-nft-demo-contract/README.md

 The script `test-transaction` has a proof and the necessary data embedded to validate the circuit that is included in verifier.sol.
 You can execute it to see what it does.

+## Warning
+This is an proof-of-concept prototype.
+This implementation is not ready for production use.
+It does not yet contain all the features, careful code review, tests and integration that are needed for a deployment.
+Future changes to the cryptographic protocol and data formats are likely.